coder-booker/HK_Weather_forecast_portal/README.md

 * Can only be used in Hong Kong and with internet connection.
 * Collect weather data from public API.
 * Require location information authorisation to display information based on users' location.
-* Display the Weather, Temperature, Humidity, Rainfall。
+* Display the Weather, Temperature, Humidity, Rainfall, etc.
 * Supports the function of viewing weather information of other regions。
 * Responsive Design.
 * UI design varies with weather condition and time.